kwang2049/DPR/README.md

 Acc.@100:	0.8587257617728532
 ```

+## Reproducing Embeddings with Huggingface' Transformers
+It is very inconvenient to use DPR's code in other projects.
+In contrast, using Hugginface's Transformers and the corresponding checkpoints give one more flexibility.

+Thus, please refer to the folder [huggingface](huggingface) for learning about how to reproduce embedding generation with Huggingface' Transformers.

 ## Changes Based on the Original Repo
 This repo is forked from https://github.com/facebookresearch/DPR/commit/02e6454.
 [Some changes](https://github.com/kwang2049/DPR/commit/4eec69d0f1153262701ba4c1da7a5f8e94aa59e2#diff-dab3e029eca385400ac2bbbdaa653de4a77bfc180cb78772739eb8975f379c35) have been made to make the code runnable (yeah, the official code had some problem back then).